 §203.
 NATURAL SCIENCE FOR CHILDHOOD EDUCATION.

 (Credit may be obtained in Science or Education.)
 (Summer Sessions only.)
+Three hours credit.

 The course includes biological subject matter of functional value to children.
 Many sources ordinarily used by teachers for obtaining an understanding of the content will be included.